house-of-vanity/taihen/README.md

 Play your private library on linux terminal.

 ## About
 Taihen Player is a terminal music player.
-It able to play audio only using [playongo](https://github.com/nixargh/playongo) media library.
+It is able to play audio only using [playongo](https://github.com/nixargh/playongo) media library.
 It's completely written in python.

 **UI**: Made using a wrapper for curses called [urwid][urwid]